xiaofanliang/starter-hugo-academic/content/news/_index.md

         :speaker: **NEW** I will be presenting multiple projects at NetSci 2026 Conference Satellites *Urban Networks in the Age of AI* and *UrbanNet2026: Transport, Cities, Complexity and Urban Networks*.
 Reach out to me if you will be there or interested to meet up in Boston!
 (June, 2026)

+        :page_facing_up: My new paper titled [What and How Should Urban Planners Learn in the AI Era?
+Exploring Urban AI Pedagogy from a Pilot Course in Urban Planning Education](https://journals.sagepub.com/eprint/5S9UJHHVUNBEJZWMAGFB/full) is published in **Journal of Planning Education and Research**!
+It offers a thorough account of what I taught in the Urban AI course, why I structured it that way, how the pieces connect, what “success” (i.e., the critical use and understanding of AI) looks like in practice, and how it can be evaluated.
+I also wrote a [blog post](https://urbanaiatumich.substack.com/p/what-i-have-learned-from-teaching) to reflect on Urban AI classroom observations that are fun to read.

         :moneybag: **NEW** I was awarded the *Empowering Research with AI Award* by AI Institute at Michigan, University of Michigan!
 (March, 2026)

         :page_facing_up: **NEW** Our new white paper: [From Infrastructure to Implications: Data Center 101 for Urban Planners](https://www.xiaofanliang.com/publication/DataCenterVis/DataCenter101.pdf) is published, together with an [interactive media prototype](https://xiaofanliang.github.io/datacenter101/) that reveal many-to-many relationship mapping between data center infrastructure components and their associated implications.
 (Feburary, 2026)

-        :speaker: **NEW** I served as a panelist at a media briefing organized by AAAS Center for Scientific Evidence in Public Issues and SciLine on the topic of "Local implications of data center growth".
+        :speaker: I served as a panelist at a media briefing organized by AAAS Center for Scientific Evidence in Public Issues and SciLine on the topic of "Local implications of data center growth".
 View recorded video and transcript [here](https://www.sciline.org/energy/data-center-news/#video-transcript).
 (Feburary, 2026)

-        :moneybag: **NEW** I am awarded [2026 Graham Sustainability Catalyst grant](https://graham.umich.edu/news/catalyst-grants-2026) with a team of faculty, looking into how data centers shape water, energy, and communities.
+        :moneybag: I am awarded [2026 Graham Sustainability Catalyst grant](https://graham.umich.edu/news/catalyst-grants-2026) with a team of faculty, looking into how data centers shape water, energy, and communities.
 (Jan, 2026)

         :page_facing_up: My dissertation project [Transforming Mobility Barriers to Connectivity: Examining the Impact of the AeroATL Greenway Plan in Reconnecting Communities Around Aerotropolis Atlanta](https://www.xiaofanliang.com/publication/aerotropolis/Aerotropolis_Accepted.pdf) is published at Transportation Research Record: Journal of the Transportation Research Board!
 (December, 2025)